newjersey/navigator.business.nj.gov/content/src/fundings/premier-lender-program.md

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-Loan participation of up to $2 million or line of credit guarantees up to $750,000.
+Businesses can receive loan participation of up to $2 million or line of credit guarantees up to $750,000.

 :::